 Flavor: This edible wild plant has a mild salty taste.

 Caution: This plant is an integral part of the saltmarsh environment, so be sure that you are sourcing from an area that hasn’t been over-harvested.

 35. Yarrow (Achillea millefolium)

 Yarrow has feathery, lance-shaped leaves that are smaller as they grow up the stem.
 Flowers bloom from spring to autumn and feature round-topped clusters of tiny, white blossoms.
 It’s an adaptable plant that grows in a variety of places.

 Edible parts: The leaves of this plant are edible.

 Flavor: This has a slightly bitter flavor.

-Caution: Poison hemlock looks a lot like yarrow, so be sure to identify the plant correctly.
+Caution: Poison hemlock and water hemlock look a lot like yarrow, so be sure to identify the plant correctly.

 36. Catnip (Nepeta cataria)

 Catnip grows almost anywhere.
 Look for the fuzzy, arrow-shaped leaf with rounded teeth on the edges.
 It smells slightly minty (it’s a member of the mint family).